Parallel Computation

 boost::lock_guard<boost::mutex> lock(coutMutex);

-std::cout << "Foreground: Type 'quit' to exit, 'add' to add a task.\n";
+std::cout << "Foreground: Type 'x' <return> to exit, 'a' <return> to add a task.\n";

 }